-Artificial intelligence machine medicine
+Artificial intelligence applications in machine medicine

 Artificial intelligence (AI) and the study of algorithms, known as machine learning, will analyse complex medical imaging data from patients.